Cosmological Black hole Candidates: A Detailed Analysis of McVittie, Culetu, Sultana-Dyer, and Glass-Mashhoon Spacetimes: Glass-Mashhoon spacetime

 Based on Eq.~\eqref{new91}, both $\theta_{\pm}$ can vanish in the Glass--Masshoon spacetime.
 However, the analysis in Glass--Masshoon PG coordinates (for non-negative MSH mass cases), based on Eq.~\eqref{new106}, shows that only $\theta_{-}$ can vanish.
 Thus, both PG and isotropic-like coordinates ($\bar{r}$) admit PTH(s) corresponding to $\theta_{-}=0$ and $\theta_{+}>0$.
 Nevertheless, PG coordinates do not cover the PTH(s) attached to the second asymptotic region associated with $\theta_{+}=0$ and $\theta_{-}>0$.
 The general calculation for a dynamical spherically symmetric solution with non-negative MSH mass in PG coordinates (presented in Section \ref{II.B} and based on Eq.~\eqref{new17}) demonstrates that according to the analysis of null expansions in PG coordinates, the only TH(s) present are those corresponding to FTH ($\theta_{+}=0$ and $\theta_{-}<0$) and PTH ($\theta_{-}=0,\,\theta_{+}>0$ ).

 Consequently, the THs attached to the second asymptotic region (i.e., FTH corresponding to $\theta_{-}=0,\,\theta_{+}<0$ and PTH corresponding to $\theta_{+}=0,\,\theta_{-}>0$) are not captured by the null expansion analysis in PG coordinates\footnote{This holds for both ingoing and outgoing PG coordinates.}.
 Therefore, there is no inconsistency between our results in Sections \ref{V.D} and \ref{V.E}, as both PG and $\bar{r}$ coordinates (the latter of which differ from isotropic coordinates only by a smooth coordinate transformation) admit PTH(s) corresponding to $\theta_{-}=0$ and $\theta_{+}>0$.
-The expansion analysis in PG coordinates does not cover the case of $\theta_{+}=0,\,\theta_{-}>0$ because TH(s) attached to the second asymptotic region are not covered by these coordinates.
+The expansion analysis in PG coordinates does not cover the case of $\theta_{+}=0,\,\theta_{-}>0$ because TH(s) attached to the second asymptotic region are not covered by these coordinates. \footnote{From the definition of the MSH mass, we know that $1-{2M_{MSH}}/{R}=\nabla_{c}R \nabla^{c}R \equiv L'^2$.
+Thus, a line element corresponding to a general spherically symmetric metric, assuming the non-negativity of the MSH mass, takes the form $ds^2=-F'^2 L'^2 dT^2+ dR^2/{(L'^2)}+R^2 d\Omega^2$ in the Schwarzschild-like coordinates.
+Here, $F'$ represents the integration factor.
+By applying a coordinate transformation to the line element \eqref{new98} in Schwarzschild-like coordinates, we obtain ${1}/{L'^2}=N^2+{M^2}/{L^2}$.
+Furthermore, the combination of Eqs.~\eqref{new101} and \eqref{new102} leads directly to Eq.~\eqref{new105}.}